PiotrMachowski/Home-Assistant-custom-components-Xiaomi-Cloud-Map-Extractor/README.md

 ## Unsupported devices

-At this moment this integration is know to not work with following vacuums:
+At this moment this integration is known to not work with following vacuums:
  - Roborock E50
  - Xiaomi Mi Robot Vacuum Mop Pro (STYJ02YM)